 Given by Alexander III Emperor and Autocrat of all the Russias to Empress Marie Feodorovna for Easter 1887.

-The jewelled and ridged yellow gold Egg stands on its original tripod pedestal, which has chased lion paw feet and is encircled by coloured gold garlands suspended from cabochon blue sapphires topped with rose diamond set bows.
+The jewelled and ridged yellow gold Egg rests on its original tripod pedestal, with chased lion paw feet and encircled by coloured gold garlands suspended from cabochon blue sapphires topped with rose diamond set bows (one missing).

 It contains a surprise of a lady’s watch by Vacheron Constantin, with a white enamel dial and openwork diamond set gold hands.
 The watch has been taken from its case to be mounted in the Egg and is hinged, allowing it to stand upright.

 Fifty Imperial Easter Eggs were delivered by Carl Fabergé to Emperors Alexander III and Nicholas II from 1885 to 1916.
 The Third Imperial Easter Egg was until its rediscovery was among the eight lost Imperial Fabergé Eggs.
 This leaves only seven missing Easter Eggs .

 ‘… the Imperial Easter Eggs, surely one of the most extraordinary series of gifts ever conceived’

 A. Kenneth Snowman, The Art Of Carl Fabergé, 1953

 ‘In the Imperial Easter Eggs you see Fabergé at his very best …. nothing which has so far come from a goldsmith’s workshop surpasses these productions in craftsmanship and ingenuity’

 On the 8th February 1889 the Third Imperial Easter Egg was included in a Russian Imperial Cabinet list of the Eggs supplied by Fabergé to Emperor Alexander III as,

 ‘1887 -Easter Egg with clock, decorated with diamonds, sapphires and rose cut diamonds 2160 r(oubles)’